Welcome to Cheshire Innovation

-If you want to see Britain reborn as a modern manufacturing
+This web site is for people who want to see Britain reborn as a modern manufacturing nation.

 Current topics ¬

 1. Flood reduction farming

 Problem: Modern large field farming has reduced the water holding capacity of the land and accelerated soil erosion is silting up our rivers and land drains.

 Solution: Return to the smaller, more sheltered farm fields of the early Victorian era, but use teams of robot tractors instead of labour intensive horse drawn ploughs, in order to keep food production costs down.

 2. A low cost alternative to HS2

 explain how modern braking systems developed in Germany would allow more trains

 to travel on our existing lines.

 3. Other options to HS2